atu-se/atu.innomadic.com/courses/ase/project.md

 6. Documentation

 The majority of the grade for each assignment will come from the functionality of the app, but some consideration will be given to usability and style.

+You will have in-class check-ins to present your progress, and occasionally you will have time in class to work as a team, but the majority of your work should be outside of lecture hours.

+Due date:  To Be Announced

 **Note: Your teacher reserves the right to adjust the scoring/assignment as the project unfolds.
 You will receive advanced notice if this happens.**